Last Updated: February 2026

-The good news is this: we can fix most name mistakes if you act quickly and follow the right steps.
+The good news is that most minor name mistakes can often be corrected if you act quickly and follow the airline’s published correction policies.

 Step 1: Don’t Panic and Don’t Check in Yet